 Pour an inch or more of boiling water to the bottom of a large steamer.
 Place the tamales into the prepared steamer upright, so they are snug enough to keep their position.
 Steam covered until the dough is puffy and the husk pulls away easily from the tamale, about 40 to 60 minutes.
 When done, remove the tamales to a serving plate and cool slightly before serving.

-How To Eat And Serve Tamales?
+How to Eat Tamales?

 Your tamale will be very hot, so be careful not to burn yourself.
 Carefully unwrap the tamale by removing the corn husk and discarding it.
 Add your favorite toppings like salsa or cheese and eat the tamale using a fork.
 If you choose to bite into the tamale or use your fingers, wait for it to cool to avoid getting burned.